ArturoDent/comment-blocks/README.md

 ********************************/
 ```

 The above keybinding uses `"lineLength": "minimum+3",`.
 This means that a `lineLength` will be taken as the longest line of the selection.
 And the `3` will be added to that.
+And any `gapLeft` or `gapRight` will be added and the length of `startText` and `endText`.
 You can add any integer to the mimimum or just use `"minimum"` to have no space added after the longest line like this:

 ```javascript
 /***************************